Satisfactory Academic Progress

 Students should be prepared to seek other funding options if the appeal is not approved.
 Students may regain federal aid eligibility by completing the requirements list under Regaining Financial Aid eligibility.

-Appeals must be submitted by the due dates listed on the appeal form.
-Late appeals will not be processed.
 If for any reason the OSFA fails to provide an intended notification, this does not relieve the student from the obligation of continuing to maintain satisfactory academic progress or from any other requirements of the financial aid program.

 Summer semester processing of satisfactory progress